pingcap/blog/tidb-5.3-delivering-enhancements-for-data-intensive-applications.md

 ### Get performance analysis at a glance

 For complex, distributed systems, developers frequently need to investigate performance bottlenecks and quickly identify the root cause of the problem.
-Profiling gives developers a fuller understanding of the application’s performance over time, allowing them to identify issues and make optimizations that will improve user experiences and system stability and reduce operational costs.
+Profiling gives developers a fuller understanding of the application's performance over time, allowing them to identify issues and make optimizations that will improve user experiences and system stability and reduce operational costs.

 Continuous Profiling is an advanced method that takes snapshots of the internal running state of the database with negligible performance loss.
 Think of it as a CT scan for your database.